Capital gains tax explained Capital gains tax tips

 - If you live in a property as your main home for a time before letting it out, you can potentially reduce the CGT bill when you eventually sell it.
 See Capital gains and property.

 - If you immediately sell employee shares that you get through an Save-As-You-Earn share option scheme, company share option scheme or enterprise management incentive scheme, you may have a CGT bill.
-Consider selling in several tranches, so that each year’s gain is within your annual tax-free allowance (£10,600 in 2012-13, £10,900 in 2013-14).
+Consider selling in several tranches, so that each year’s gain is within your annual tax-free allowance of £11,000 in 2014-15 (£10,900 in 2013-14).
 See How capital gains are taxed.

 - If you get shares through a Save-As-You-Earn share option scheme or a share incentive plan, you have 90 days to transfer them tax-free to an Isa or pension.
 Gains when you eventually sell will then be tax free.